 - Increasing bone mass (especially important for women)

 - Small Jumps

 - Ladder Drills

 - Changing Direction drill (cone drills)

-If you need help implementing some of these exercises into your workout routine, please feel free to ask me about options that will be right for you!Set up a Free Fitness Consultation
+If you need help implementing some of these exercises into your workout routine, fill out the form below to contact an Elite personal trainer about options that will be right for you!Set up a Free Fitness Consultation